NVlabs/Deep_Object_Pose/evaluate/readme.md

 # Deep Object Pose Estimation (DOPE) - Evaluation

+## IMPORTANT NOTE
+These utilities currently require NVISII for visualization.

 ## Simple Performance Evaluation
 This directory contains code to measure the performance of your trained DOPE model.
 Below is an example of running the basic evaluation script: